daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 - [Visual Studio Code Extensions](#visual-studio-code-extensions)

 ## Google Chrome browser
 In MDS we will be using many tools that work most reliably on the Google Chrome browser (including our online quiz software).
 To install it, go to [https://www.google.com/chrome/](https://www.google.com/chrome/), click on "Download Chrome" and follow the instructions on the website to finish the installation.

+> Note: ensure that you download the Chrome installer and then install it by clicking on the file after it downloads (i.e., do not select the option to open with Software install).

 ## LastPass password manager
 In MDS we share credentials via the password manager LastPass.
 This can also be useful for helping keep secure passwords and efficient authentication.
-Sign up for a free LastPass account here: https://lastpass.com/create-account.php.
-We also recommend installing the LastPass Chrome Extension available here: https://chrome.google.com/webstore/detail/lastpass-free-password-ma/hdokiejnpimakedhajhdlcegeplioahd.
+Sign up for a free LastPass account here: [https://lastpass.com/create-account.php](https://lastpass.com/create-account.php).
+We also recommend installing the LastPass Chrome Extension available here: [https://chrome.google.com/webstore/detail/lastpass-free-password-ma/hdokiejnpimakedhajhdlcegeplioahd](https://chrome.google.com/webstore/detail/lastpass-free-password-ma/hdokiejnpimakedhajhdlcegeplioahd).

 ## Slack
 For our MDS courses and program annoucements, correspondance and course forums we use the communcation tool Slack.
 Slack can be accessed via the web browser, however we strongly recommend installing the Slack App.
 The Slack app can be installed from the the Slack website.
 Installation instructions are available here: [https://slack.com/intl/en-ca/help/articles/207677868-Download-Slack-for-Mac](https://slack.com/intl/en-ca/help/articles/207677868-Download-Slack-for-Mac)